Reading Time: 18 minutes

 • sharing the release across social media,

-• posting it to LinkedIN, and
+• posting it to LinkedIn, and

 • reaching out directly to relevant journalists or editors.